tanmatt/QuoteOfTheDay/README.md

 - Thu Jul  4 07:00:07 2024 | If you want to increase your success rate, double your failure rate. - Thomas J. Watson
 - Fri Jul  5 07:02:12 2024 | If you have no respect for your own values how can you be worthy of respect from others. - Byron Pulsifer
 - Sat Jul  6 07:00:06 2024 | If you try and take a cat apart to see how it works, the first thing you have on your hands is a non-working cat. - Douglas Adams
+- Sun Jul  7 07:00:07 2024 | True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us. - Socrates